Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed.

 Stocks are shares of ownership in a company and represent an individual business’s performance.
 As stock prices fluctuate with economic or industry changes, they offer investors long-term growth opportunities and short-term profits.
 They also come with higher risks than other asset classes like bonds.

-Bonds are loans made by an investor to a government or corporation that pays interest over its life span until maturity, when the principal amount is repaid to the investor at the end of the term.
+Bonds are loans made by an investor to a government or corporation that pays interest over its life span until maturity when the principal amount is repaid to the investor at the end of the term.

 Mutual funds pool money from multiple investors into one portfolio managed by professional fund managers who select a range of assets for diversification purposes.
-Exchange Traded Funds (ETFs) track indexes like the S&P 500 index while carrying lower fees than traditional mutual funds since they do not have active management costs associated with them.
+Exchange Traded Funds (ETFs) track indexes like the S&P 500 index while carrying lower fees than traditional mutual funds since they do not have operational management costs associated with them.

 Lastly, Real Estate Investment Trusts (REITs) allow investors to purchase shares in large commercial properties, providing steady rent income that can result in high yields over time due to compounding interests.